PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models: Experiments

+We present a comprehensive performance analysis of various models on the QA task. \figref{fig: mental health QA} illustrates an example of the mental health QA task.
+Analyzing the results from the USMLE-mental dataset in \tabref{tab: USMLE-mental} and the results from the Crisis Response QA dataset in \tabref{tab: crisis response QA}, we draw several conclusions.

-\textbf{Result on Knowledge Tasks:}We conducted a comprehensive performance comparison of various models on the Question-Answering (QA) task, as detailed in Table 3.
-Upon analyzing the QA task results, GPT-4 emerges as the standout performer, demonstrating significantly superior performance in contrast to other models.
+GPT-4 emerges a winner, demonstrating significantly superior performance in contrast to other models.
 Notably, \textbf{only GPT-4 achieved an average accuracy exceeding 60\%}, underscoring the formidable challenges inherent in mental health QA.
 The performance of models with smaller parameter sizes in these QA tasks closely aligns with the random baseline, accentuating a substantial performance gap when compared to their larger counterparts.
 It becomes evident that LLMs with smaller parameter sizes lack the comprehensive mental health knowledge base exhibited by models with larger parameter sizes.

-The model exhibits relatively superior proficiency in handling tasks falling under Step 1, emphasizing foundational scientific knowledge.
-However, its performance diminishes when confronted with tasks associated with Step 2, which involve more intricate clinical knowledge scenarios.
-The challenges presented in Step 2, leaning toward clinically relevant questions, introduce heightened complexity.This observed performance decrement in Step 2 suggests that the model \textbf{encounters difficulties when tasked with understanding and navigating the intricacies of real-world clinical scenarios}.
-The need for a more nuanced comprehension of clinical complexities, often encountered in diagnostic and therapeutic settings, becomes evident.
-Therefore, addressing the challenges presented in Step 2 becomes imperative for enhancing the model's applicability in clinical mental health contexts.
+\paragraph{Foundational Knowledge vs. Clinical-Skill Knowledge} These models exhibit relatively superior proficiency in handling tasks falling under Step 1, emphasizing foundational scientific knowledge.
+However, their performance diminishes when confronted with tasks associated with Step 2, which involve more intricate clinical knowledge scenarios.
+The challenges presented in Step 2, leaning toward clinically relevant questions, introduce heightened complexity.
+This observed performance decrement in Step 2 suggests that the models encounters difficulties when tasked with understanding and navigating the intricacies of real-world clinical scenarios.

-Upon evaluating GPT-3.5 on our dataset, a noteworthy performance discrepancy arises when compared to its performance on the USMLE~\cite{kung2023performance}.
-This nuanced distinction sheds light on the \textbf{model's specific challenges and limitations when navigating mental health-related queries}.
-The comparative analysis contributes to a nuanced understanding of the model's strengths and weaknesses across distinct knowledge domains, offering valuable insights for future improvements in mental health-oriented language models.

-\textbf{Result on Diagnostic Tasks:} We conducted an extensive comparison of various models in the Diagnosis Prediction via Online Text Data task, with results presented in Table 4.
-Once again, GPT-4 demonstrated exceptional performance in this task, with GPT-3.5 closely trailing behind.

-The models exhibited relatively \textbf{strong predictive abilities} for mental health conditions such as \textbf{depression, anxiety, PTSD, OCD, and ADHD}.
-This effectiveness may be attributed to the direct manifestation of symptoms related to these disorders in the textual content of social media posts.
-For instance, patients with depression may explicitly express words like "suicide" in their posts.